The Systemic Series

 For generations, a benevolent AI has dedicated itself to curing humanity's ills.
 It is a time of social equality, ecological recovery, and material comfort.
 It should be a golden age.
 Instead, humanity has fallen into social isolation, lethargy, and depression.

 Now Eryn, a moral-ecologist; Lem, a security expert; and Maik, an unemployed drifter, are traveling across the sagelands to the seemingly innocuous town of Prower.
-The more they learn about their pasts, the more the flaws in their idyllic world begin to show, and they must decide between happiness or solving humanity's most intractable problem.
+The more they learn about their pasts, the more the flaws in their idyllic world begin to show, and they must choose between the happiness they've been given and the reality they've been spared.

 — The System